 Walking through Fishing Tackle Unlimited one day, Heath stumbled on a unique lure called a Wiggle Jig.
 The head was flat, and he knew this lure would land hook point up.
 Upon further investigation, he learned that this style was used in Florida and also known as a skimmer jig.

 These jigs were tied with bucktails and were used to catch everything from bonefish and permit in the keys to redfish, trout, and flounder further North.
 From his fly tying background, Heath knew that there were better materials and techniques than bucktail.
 And that was the birth of the company.

 Custom Mold - The Flats Bugg is Born

 Heath learned that the hooks used in the wiggle jigs and skimmer jigs were inexpensive, and not very sharp out of the box.
 He knew that these just wouldn't do for the hard-fighting redfish, trout, and flounder along the Texas Coast, not to mention the high standards he and his fishing buddies had for the gear they used.

 So he found a strong, sharp, black nickel hook and had a custom mold made to fit these hooks.
 He made a couple more modifications, further improving the design.
 After casting several hundred jig heads, he set about bringing the most effective fly tying materials and techniques to these heads, and the results were their first offerings.

 The Flats Buggs utilize rabbit strips, a common fly tying material.
-Bunny is prized for the increible action is provides, and Heath knew it would be far superior than the bucktail being used.
-The Curl-Tail version came with bunny on the top and sides, and a curl tail that fluttered and moved water during the retrieve.
+Bunny is prized for the incredible action it provides, and Heath knew it would be far superior to the bucktail being used.
+The Curl-Tail version came with a bunny on the top and sides, and a curled tail that fluttered and moved water during the retrieve.

 The Double Bunny version borrowed from one of the top baitfish flies ever created, the Double Bunny streamer by Scott Sanchez.
 This lure creates a smaller, more streamlined profile, and is used effectively in sight casting situations.